Jump to content

 Environmental Recreation Personal Shield Small 1 lb. $10,000 / 1

 Compass: A device that only works on celestial bodies that have a magnetosphere.
-Useless else where.
-Although some Tech -1 civilizations have such devices usually it is one of the many marks of the transition period into Tech Level 0.
+Useless elsewhere.
+Although some Tech -1 civilizations have such devices, it is usually one of the many marks of the transition to Tech Level 0.

 • In-Game Bonus: Provides +2 Misc to Survival checks when lost or navigating on a celestial body that has a magnetosphere.

-Directed Light Source: This simple tool usually a flash light but can also be a lantern or other such device illuminates a path.
-A tech -1 this is usually some sort of torch.
+Directed Light Source: This simple tool, usually a flashlight but also a lantern or similar device, illuminates a path.
+A tech -1, this is usually some sort of torch.
 At Tech 0 it can be anything from a candle list lantern to a simple electronic light bulb.
-Each tech level provides more light and for longer.
-Starting at Tech Level 1 the light source can also flash or change colors to signal for help or show distress.
+Each tech level provides more light for longer.
+Starting at Tech Level 1, the light source can also flash or change colors to signal for help or show distress.

 • In-Game Bonus: Starting at tech level -1 the light source provides light for 15ft radius or 25ft directed and can last for an hour.
-Each Tech Level higher provides an additional 10ft and can last for 5 hours longer.
-With Tech Level 4 being 65ft radius or 90ft directed and last infinity.
+Each higher Tech Level provides an additional 10ft and lasts 5 hours longer.
+With Tech Level 4 being a 65ft radius or 90ft directed and last infinity.

 Duct Tape: Duct tape can support up to 200 pounds indefinitely or up to 300 pounds for 1d6 rounds.
-Characters bound with duct tape must make a Strength or Slieght of Hand check (DC 20) to free themselves.
-A roll provides 70 feet of tape, 2 inches wide.
+Characters bound with duct tape must make a Strength or Sleight of Hand check (DC 20) to free themselves.
+A roll provides 70 feet of 2-inch-wide tape.

 Face Mask: Designed for protection against harmful elements.
-Can take attachments such as Oxygen or other chemical tanks to allow for breathing in harsh environmental conditions.
-Attachments all cost about the same as they are all common.
-There cost is usually $1,000 for the tank and $100 for refills.
-The tanks hold 1 hour per Tech Level starting at level 0.
-The Face Mask itself can protect from air based Poisons.
-However they do not protect against Chemical based attacks.
-Most Species require more then just a Face Mask in order to go into Space.
+Can carry attachments such as Oxygen or other chemical tanks to enable breathing in harsh environmental conditions.
+Attachments all cost about the same, as they are all common.
+The cost is usually $1,000 for the tank and $100 for refills.
+The tanks hold 1 hour per Tech Level, starting at level 0.
+The Face Mask itself can protect against airborne toxins.
+However, they do not protect against chemical-based attacks.
+Most Species require more than just a Face Mask in order to go into Space.

 Portable Stove: This small stove works on kerosene or white gasoline and can easily be broken down and carried for backpacking.
-More advanced Tech Levels the heat can come from other sources of energy and can last longer.
-If the players are attempting to hid out the DC for Tech Level 0 is 20 to stealth the camp when also attempting to use Portable Stove.
-(Using a normal camp fire it is DC30.)
-Each Tech Level higher the DC is reduced by 2.
+At more advanced Tech Levels, the heat can come from other energy sources and can last longer.
+If the players are attempting to hide out, the DC for Tech Level 0 is 20 to stealth the camp when also attempting to use the Portable Stove.
+(Using a normal campfire, it is DC30.)
+Each Tech Level higher reduces the DC by 2.

-Range Finding Binoculars: Unlike the Surveillance binoculars these are used for game hunting, surveying and survivalist and cannot be upgraded with features like night vision.
-There main purpose is to be able to see detail from afar and be able to inform the user the exact distance of the target being viewed.
+Range Finding Binoculars: Unlike the Surveillance binoculars, these are used for game hunting, surveying, and survivalist purposes, and cannot be upgraded with features like night vision.
+Their main purpose is to allow the user to see details from afar and to inform them of the exact distance to the target being viewed.

 • In-Game Bonus: This can provide a +1 to Perception from anything that is 100ft to 10,000ft away.
-Each Tech Level higher then 0 also provides an additional +1 to Perception.
-This can be used to provide spotting help to a fellow Character to improve there aim.
-Roll for an assist check with a DC of the targets Touch AC.
-If successful provide a +1 for every Tech Level starting at zero to the player's accuracy check.
-This can only be used along side another player.
-In otherwords the Player cannot both spot and shot.
+Each Tech Level above 0 also grants +1 to Perception.
+This can be used to provide spotting help to a fellow Character to improve their aim.
+Roll an assist check with a DC equal to the target's Touch AC.
+If successful, provide a +1 to the player's accuracy check for every Tech Level, starting at zero.
+This can only be used alongside another player.
+In other words, the Player cannot both spot and shoot.

-Rations: Small simple caring case for food.
-Tech -1 civilizations had little in a way to preserve food so starting at Tech 0 civilizations created basic things like canned or dried foods.
+Rations: Small, simple, caring case for food.
+Tech -1 civilizations had few means of preserving food, so starting at Tech 0, they developed basic methods such as canning and drying.
 Starting at Tech 1 Rations became healthier and smaller.
 At Tech 4 it comes as small as pill that needs only be taken once a day.
 Each Tech Level starting at 1 the price of the Rations and the weight goes down by 1/2.

 Rope: An extremely common and useful tool everyone should have.
-Rope price and weight is measured in 25ft increments with $50 per 25ft.
+Rope price and weight are measured in 25ft increments at $50 per 25ft.
 Higher Tech levels provide additional strength while reducing the weight by 1/2 every level.

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating the city the map is for.
 No additional Up Tech or masterworked bonuses.

-Terran Map: Sometimes refereed to as a Tactical Map or an elevation map.
-These maps show details about the Terran of an area.
-Shows what kind of climate and environment and also points to sources of water or other substances of interest.
-A lot of these maps can also provide helpful Survival hints like local wildlife that should be avoided or sought after.
+Terran Map: Sometimes referred to as a Tactical Map or an elevation map.
+These maps show details about the Terrain of an area.
+Shows what kind of climate and environment, and also points to sources of water or other substances of interest.
+Many of these maps also provide helpful Survival hints, such as which local wildlife should be avoided or sought after.

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating and +2 Misc Wilderness Survival checks.
 No additional Up Tech or masterworked bonuses.